spiritedtechie/swagger-ui-in-action/README.md

 1. Install an Apache HTTP Server running on localhost:80
 2. Symlink our Swagger Specification directory (api-spec) to the Apache service directory (/var/www/api-spec)
-3. Very the specification is being served:
+3. Verify the specification is being served:

     http://localhost:80/api-spec/api.json